usnistgov/5gdeploy/scenario/README.md

 ./generate.sh 20230601 --help
 ```

+See [trafficgen](../docs/trafficgen.md) for suggestions on how to generate traffic in this scenario.

+Most scenarios can be deployed onto multiple hosts, interconnected via Ethernet and VXLAN bridges.
+See [multi-host](../docs/multi-host.md) for more details.

 ## Interacting with a Compose Context

 After you have generated a Compose context, you can use these commands to interact with it.